rust-lang/rust/text/0000-build-systems.md

 #### Workflow and interop story

-On the external build system side, a rule or plugin will need to be written that knows how to invoke Cargo to produce a build plan, then translate that build plan back into appropriate rules for the build system.
+On the external build system side, a rule or plugin will need to be written that knows how to invoke Cargo to produce a build plan corresponding to a whitelisted (and potentially vendored) registry, then translate that build plan back into appropriate rules for the build system.
 Thus, when doing normal builds, the external build system drives the entire process, but invokes Cargo for guidance during the planning stage.

+### Using crates managed by the build system

+Many organization want to employ a their own strategy for maintaining and versioning code, and for resolving dependencies.
+In this case, they may wish to entirely forgo producing a meaningful Cargo.toml for the code the write, instead having one that just forwards to a plugin.
+The description of dependencies is then written in the external build system's rule format.
+Here, Cargo acts primarily as a *workflow and tool orchestrator*, since it is not involved in either planning or executing the build.

+#### Workflow and interop story

+Even though the external build system is entirely handling both dependency resolution and build execution for the crates under its management, it may still use Cargo for *lowering*, i.e. to produce the actual `rustc` invocations from a higher-level configuration.
+Cargo will provide a way to do this.

 When *developing* a crate, it should be possible to invoke Cargo commands as usual.
 We do this via a plugin.
-When invoking, for example, `cargo build`, the plugin will translate that to a request to the external build system, which will in turn re-invoke Cargo to request a build plan (the exact mechanics here are TBD), and then execute the build.
+When invoking, for example, `cargo build`, the plugin will translate that to a request to the external build system, which will then execute the build (possibly re-invoking Cargo for lowering).
 For `cargo run`, the same steps are followed by putting the resulting build artifact in an appropriate location, and then following Cargo's usual logic.
 And so on.

 A similar story plays out when using, for example, the RLS or rustfmt.
-Ideally, these tools will have no idea that a Cargo plugin is in play; the information and artifacts they need can be obtained by using Cargo in the appropriate way, transparently.

-While the details here are quite hazy, the overall point is that control swaps back and forth between Cargo and the external build system, depending on the concerns at play.
-We set things up so that the Rust-specific pieces (including Cargo workflows) continue to be handled by Cargo whenever possible.

-### Using "unmanaged" crates

-In some cases, an organization may want to employ a their own strategy for maintaining and versioning code, and for resolving dependencies.
-In this case, they may wish to entirely forgo writing a meaningful Cargo.toml, instead having one that simply forwards to a plugin.
-The description of dependencies is then written in the external build system's rule format.
-Here, Cargo acts primarily as a *workflow and tool orchestrator*, since it is not involved in either planning or executing the build.

-#### Workflow and interop story

-As with the workflow for crate registries, a plugin is used to manage control passing back-and-forth between Cargo and the external build system.
-The main difference is that Cargo is used for fewer steps.
-So, for example, when running `cargo test`, the external build system is invoked directly (in an appropriate mode for building tests) and performs the build without consulting Cargo at all (or, perhaps it uses Cargo strictly for lowering, i.e. to determine `rustc` invocations from higher-level configuration).
-Once the build is complete, Cargo takes over, actually executing the resulting test binary.

-For the RLS or other tools that need to explore the dependency structure of the crate, again they should work with a clear Cargo interface that hides any use of plugins.
-The plugin for the external build system must be able to translate its dependencies back into something equivalent to a lockfile, at least.
+Ideally, these tools will have no idea that a Cargo plugin is in play; the information and artifacts they need can be obtained by using Cargo's in a standard way, transparently -- but the underlying information will be coming from the external build system, via the plugin.
+Thus the plugin for the external build system must be able to translate its dependencies back into something equivalent to a lockfile, at least.

-### A hybrid
+### The complete picture

-In general, any integration with a homogenous build system needs to be able to handle crate registries, because access to crates.io is a hard constraint.
+In general, any integration with a homogenous build system needs to be able to handle (vendored) crate registries, because access to crates.io is a hard constraint.

-However, it's possible to *mix* this model for crates.io with the model for unmanaged crates.
-All that's needed is a distinction within the external build system between these two kinds of dependencies, which then drives the plugin interactions accordingly.
+Usually, you'll want to combine the handling of these external registries with crates managed purely by the external build system, meaning that there are effectively *two* modes of building crates at play overall.
+All that's needed to do this is a distinction within the external build system between these two kinds of dependencies, which then drives the plugin interactions accordingly.

 ## Cross-cutting concern: native dependencies